1997–98 Australian region cyclone season: Severe Tropical Cyclone Victor–Cindy

 Cyclone Victor formed from a tropical low that was the remnant low of Cyclone Katrina, that passed across northern Cape York Peninsula.
 The low was weak and poorly structured as it moved to the north of Kimberley during 8 February; however, its organization improved significantly on 9 February, as it moved west-southwestward, away from the north Kimberley coast.
 An LNG tanker reported 40 knot winds near the center during the late afternoon of 10 February, and the storm was named Victor that night.
 It continued to move westward and remained weak during 11 February, but intensified during 12 February.
 An eye became visible during the morning of 13 February, as Victor reached peak intensity.
 Victor continued moving west-southwestward but then progressively weakened.
 By the morning of 15 February, the system was sheared, with a fully-exposed low-level center apparent on satellite imagery.
 Victor was a small cyclone for its whole lifetime and was surrounded by very high environmental pressures.
-As Victor accelerated towards a west-southwestly direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, and was subsequently briefly renamed by Mauritius as Tropical Cyclone Cindy.
+As Victor accelerated towards a west-southwestern direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, and was subsequently briefly renamed by Mauritius as Tropical Cyclone Cindy.
 Later that day, the Regional Specialised Meteorological Centre in Réunion (RSMC La Reunion) downgraded Cindy to tropical disturbance intensity.